Big Mac Sloppy Joes

 - Cheddar Cheese: Though a Big Mac typically uses American cheese slices, we opted for cheddar.
 Use whatever you prefer.

-For this delicious Big Mac recipe, you'll want to have on hand a small bowl, whisk, large non-stick pan, spatula, measuring cups and spoons.
+For this Big Mac recipe, you'll need a small bowl, whisk, large non-stick pan, spatula and measuring cups and spoons.

 - Ground Turkey: Swap in for a lighter, leaner option.
 Alternatively, you can try ground chicken too.